StudioLE/Gideon/README.md

 The application requires Node.js and npm to be installed, instructions can be found at [nodejs.org](http://nodejs.org/).

-With node installed just run the following to install Gideon globally.
+With node installed run the following to install Gideon globally.

 ```
 npm install -g gideon